Can I Drink and Still Drive?

 When it comes to your driving, alcohol can give you a false sense of confidence, and lead to risk taking behaviour [1].
 Alcohol also reduces your reaction times and lowers your inhibitions.
 All of this combined, increases the risk being involved in an accident.
 Which is why there are laws regarding drink driving.

-In 2022, there was an estimated 300 fatalities from road traffic accidents in Great Britain, involving at least one driver exceeding the drink-drive limit[2].
+In 2023, there was an estimated 260 fatalities from road traffic accidents in Great Britain, involving at least one driver exceeding the drink-drive limit, while a further 1860 were killed or severely injured[2].
+Although these figures represent a decrease compared to 2022, both fatalities and serious injuries have increased since 2013.

 The Highway Code